-Organisers must verify ages of competitors during the initial registration of team member names and again at registration at the venue of the W.C..
-This can be achieved firstly by requesting date of birth when teams are first named by team managers and secondly by checking competitor passports (date of birth) at the time of physical registration.
+Organisers must verify ages of competitors during the initial registration of team member names and again at registration at the venue of the World Championship.
+This can be achieved firstly by organisers requesting date of birth when teams are first named by team managers and secondly by checking competitor passports (date of birth) at the time of physical registration.
 It is the responsibility of team managers, verified by the organisers to ensure that competitors are in the correct age class.

-Studbooks will normally enter individuals or teams of four people in each section, with the highest scoring three competitors to count for the team score calculation (i.e. the score of the lowest scoring competitor is dropped for the team score calculation).
+Studbooks will normally enter individuals or teams in each age section, with the highest scoring three competitors to count for the team score calculation (i.e. the score of the lowest scoring competitor is dropped for the team score calculation where a team of four members maximum has been entered).
 Teams of three can enter (in which case there will be no discount score).
 In some years team numbers may be limited to three participants plus a nominated reserve if the number of horses available to the Organisers for In-Hand is limited.
 Studbooks will be given due notice of this if it is likely to happen.
 Participants compete as individuals with their scores combined to give the age section and overall studbook team score.
 Reserves may only take part in the main part of the Championship with the express approval of the Organisers.
 If it is necessary to substitute a reserve for a team member, the reserve will take the place of the original team member in all subsequent sections of the Championship.